 No conditional admissions will be considered for international applicants.

-The minimum GPA requirement is generally a 3.0.
+GPA - The minimum GPA requirement is generally a 3.0.
 A student who does not meet this requirement is encouraged to speak to the faculty coordinator about their concerns.
-Generally we are looking for a record of improved and/or steady academic performance and we need to feel confident in your ability to not only manage challenging coursework but also the demands of a graduate assistantship and field experiences.
-Many times we will ask students who fall below this requirement to provide in writing, as an attachment to their written statement, information regarding their academic performance and anything they may have done to more recently address the previous academic issues (taken courses, etc).
+Generally we are looking for a record of improved and/or steady academic performance and we need to feel confident in your ability to not only manage challenging coursework but also the demands of a graduate assistantship (GA) and field experiences.
+Many times we will ask students who fall below this requirement should provide in writing an attachment to their written statement, information regarding their academic performance and anything they may have done to more recently address the previous academic issues (taken courses, etc).
 HESA students conditionally admitted, with a GPA under 3.0 will have certain conditional criteria applied to their admittance.

-The application process is now online.
-Our program can be found under Master of Arts in educational leadership - the concentration is higher education and student affairs.
+The application process is online.
+Find us under Master of Arts in Educational Leadership - the concentration is higher education and student affairs.
 The application for graduate admission requires the following parts:

 Resume: A resume is required and must be submitted within the online application.

-- Explain why you are interested in pursuing the higher education and student affairs (HESA) leadership master’s degree and address how our emphasis on preparing reflective, practitioner-scholars committed to the centrality of diversity and inclusiveness in higher education fits your educational and career goals;
+Address how HESA'S mission of preparing reflective, practitioner-scholars committed to the centrality of diversity and inclusiveness in higher education fits your educational and career goals;

-- Describe what experiences you have had to help prepare you for the program;
+Briefly discuss experiences you have had to help prepare you for the HESA program;

-- Describe any challenges you anticipate if admitted to the program, and how you plan to address them.
+Briefly describe any challenges you anticipate if admitted to the HESA program, and how you plan to address them.

-- Applicants must list all previously attended higher education institutions.
+- Within the application list all previously attended higher education institutions.

-- The application process for the HESA M.A. does not require GRE test scores.
+- HESA does not require GRE test scores.